pixl8/Preside-Documentation/docs/02.devguides/47.extensions/page.md

                 "minVersion":"3", // (optional) minimum allowed version of dependency "maxVersion":"4", // (optional) maximum allowed version of dependency }
+        },

+        // list of preside *extension* compatibility issues
+        // block install if compatibility issues are found "compatibility":{
+            "preside-ext-old-ext":{
+                "compatible":false, // if completely incompatible
+                "message":"Custom message to show if compatibility issue is found" },
+            "preside-ext-another-old-ext":{
+                "minVersion":"1.0.0", // i.e. if another-old-ext is installed, it must be at least 1.0.0 to be compatible with this extension
+                "maxVersion":"^1.2.0", // i.e. if another-old-ext is installed, it must be no greater than 1.2.x to be compatible with this extension
+                "message":"Custom message to show if compatibility issue is found" }
         }
     }
 }